malcolmbarrett/kakashi/README.md

 style) is called kakashi, [after the copy ninja](https://www.wikiwand.com/en/Kakashi_Hatake).

-# will you eventually contribute this theme to xaringan directly?
+# Will you eventually contribute this theme to xaringan directly?

 Yes, when I feel it is done.
 I’ve been using it for a while, but I still feel it needs polishing.
 In the mean time, you can include it in your